HONORS AMERICAN HISTORY II

 A good historian must step into the shoes of past peoples and seriously examine life from alternative perspectives.
 Don’t restrict your thinking to your 21st century values.

-- We are in a public space and polite, civil behavior is expected.
-Every member of the public has the right to education, and disruptions to others' ability to learn will not be tolerated.
+- We’re in a public space and polite, civil behavior is expected.
+Every member of the public has the right to education, and disruptions to others' learning will not be tolerated.

-- Racist, sexist, homophobic, and other offensive or judgmental language will not be tolerated.
+- Profanity, racist, sexist, homophobic, and other offensive or judgmental language will not be tolerated.

-- Respect others' personal space and do not touch other students.
+- Respect others' personal space and don’t touch other students.

 - One individual is allowed to use the restroom at a time.
-Poor behavior, excessive restroom visits, or failure to return quickly will result in losing this privilege.
+Excessive restroom visits, failure to return quickly, or poor behavior will result in losing this privilege.

 - Drinks, food, and gum are not permitted.

-- Immediately silence and store electronics when the bell rings to begin class.
+- Silence and store devices when the bell rings to start class.
+Don’t wait for me to tell you.

-- Cell phones and other electronic devices are not permitted to be on desks or otherwise visible if not in use for a class activity.
+- Devices aren’t permitted to be visible if not in use for a specific class activity.

 40% = Tests and Projects